-A promo code is a mix of letters or numbers that's associated with a specific discount.
+A promo code is a mix of letters and/or numbers that's associated with a specific discount.
 Promo (or coupon) codes are usually around five to 10 characters in all caps and sometimes appear random (e.g., FT596RFT); other times they spell out actual words or portions of words (e.g., FREESHIP50).
 The code itself can give clues as to what kind of discount it provides.
 For example, FREESHIP50 would likely be free shipping with a $50 minimum purchase.

 Coupon codes are generated and issued by retailers through various channels, such as their newsletters, their own websites, or through other websites that promote current deals and coupons — like DealNews.